gauravsingh81190/FPTree_Using_Spark/ReadMe.md

 1. Introduction:

-  I chose “option 3 implementations of Frequent Pattern Tree association algorithm using Apache Spark.
+  I implemented the Frequent Pattern Tree association algorithm using Apache Spark.
 I implemented the whole program in Python.
+I used the SPARK ML lib’s function
-  I used the SPARK ML lib’s function FPGrowth (pyspark.ml.fpm.FPGrowth) to generate a frequent pattern using the FP tree algorithm.
+  FPGrowth (pyspark.ml.fpm.FPGrowth) to generate a frequent pattern using the FP tree algorithm.

 2. Spark Cluster configurations: